 Type of Facility Acres/1,000 Population

 Mini-Park .25

 Neighborhood Park 1.0

 Community Park 5.0

 Sports Complex > 5.0 acres

-Total 6.25 acres

-Currently, the City of Woodland has less than eight acres of accessible and/or developed city-owned park land.
-With a current city population of 6xxx people, the city currently maintains a level of service standard below the standards outlined above.
-Based on Table 5, the city should have approximately 35 acres of park land at present.
+Currently, the City of Woodland has about eight acres of accessible and/or developed city-owned park land.
+With a current city population of 6,753 people, the city currently maintains a level of service standard below the standards outlined above.
+Based on Table 5, the city should have approximately 32.7 acres of park land at present.
+(See Table 6 below)

 The city is in need of additional facilities and park improvements.
-Not only is there not enough park land acreage but there are issues with specific recreational offerings that are offered at each site or their relative location in relation to residential areas (e.g., are they within walking distance?).
+Not only is there not enough developed park land acreage.
+In addition, there are issues with specific recreational offerings that are offered at each site or their relative location in relation to residential areas (e.g., are they within walking distance?).
 The city should strive to meet the aforementioned level of service standards.
+However, it needs to be noted that the city has Scott Hill Park that is 46.7 acres in size and construction has broken ground.
+Additionally, there is 6.19 acres of passive recreation open space in the floodway of the Lewis River.
+With these properties, the city has enough acres in total, but until they are developed the city is not meeting its recreation goals.